IanTaehoonYoo/semantic-segmentation-pytorch/README.md

 If you don't know about Tensorboard, please refer to [[Tensorboard]](https://www.tensorflow.org/tensorboard/get_started)

-### Saving and loading check points
+### Saving and loading the check points

 The trainer class can save the check point automatically depends on argument is called 'check_point_epoch_stride'.
 So check points will be saved for every epoch stride in the runs folder, ./segmentation/runs/models.

 Also, you can load the check point using the logger class.
-Here are example codes, please refer to as bellow.
+Here are example codes, please refer to as below.

 ```python